Showing 1 - 1 OF 1

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-Pets residing on YPG must be registered with the YPG VTF within 10 days of arrival.
+Pets residing on YPG must be registered with the YPG Veterinary Treatment Facility within 10 days of arrival.
 Currently there is no mandatory requirement for microchipping your pet; however, this is strongly encouraged because it is the only way to ensure your pet can be identified if lost on post.
-Pets that cannot be identified are brought to the Yuma County Humane Society within 24 hours of being picked up on post and put up for adoption 72 hours after arrival to the humane society.

-When traveling with a pet always make sure that their vaccinations are up to date and that you have a copy of their records and a month's supply of any medications that they are taking.
-Air travel with pets requires not only up to date rabies vaccinations, but a health certificate signed by a veterinarian within 10 days of travel (may vary depending on airline - contact your ticket agent for details).
-If you are on PCS orders overseas, additional requirements exist for Hawaii and Japan because they are rabies-free.
-Other restrictions may apply depending on the import regulations for the country you are traveling to.
-The YPG VTF has packets available with required documents for overseas pet travel.
-Effective July 14, 2021, the CDC is temporarily suspending (stopping) dog imports from countries classified as high-risk for rabies.
-The suspension includes U.S.-origin pet dogs returning to the U.S. from any high-risk rabies country.
-Please visit the USDA Aphis website for more information on pet travel.
+When traveling with a pet, always make sure that their vaccinations are up to date and that you have a copy of their records and a month's supply of any medications that they are taking.
+Air travel with pets requires not only up to date rabies vaccinations, but a health certificate signed by a veterinarian within 10 days of travel.
+The type of health certificate may vary depending on airline - contact your ticket agent for details.
+If you are on PCS orders overseas, additional requirements exist for Hawaii and Japan.
+Other restrictions may apply depending on the country's import regulations for where you are traveling.
+Please contact us or visit the USDA Aphis website for more information on CONUS to OCONUS pet travel.
+The CDC's temporary suspension for dogs entering the United States from high-risk countries for dog rabies implemented in July 2021 will be extended until July 31, 2024; all current requirements will remain in place.
+Effective March 1, 2023, new documentation requirements will go into effect for all dogs imported from high-risk rabies countries that have been vaccinated for rabies in a foreign country.
+Learn more on CDC.gov.

-Dogs and cats: Arizona does not have quarantine requirements for dogs and cats that travel.
+Arizona does not have quarantine requirements for dogs and cats that travel.
 If a dog or cat bites someone, proof of a current rabies vaccination is required in order to avoid euthanizing the biting animal.
-All bite incidents (animal to human) get a 10 day (generally) in-home quarantine.
+All bite incidents (animal to human) generally receive a 10-day in-home quarantine.

-The Yuma Proving Ground Veterinary Treatment Facility (VTF) is located at Building 226 on First Street.
+The Yuma Proving Ground Veterinary Treatment Facility is located at building 226 on First Street.
 Animals are seen by appointment only.
-To schedule an appointment please call 928-328-2064.
-Pet owners must show proof of DOD service (active duty, retired military, or dependent) to receive care at the Veterinary Treatment Facility.
+To schedule an appointment for either location please call 928-328-2064.
+Pet owners must show proof of DOD service (active duty, retired military, or dependent) to receive care at the veterinary treatment facility.

-The veterinary section also operates a clinic at the Marine Corps Air Station Yuma VTF once a week, with appointments made through our normal YPG clinic number.
-Limited appointments are available due to other mission requirements.
+The veterinary section also operates a clinic at the Marine Corps Air Station Yuma VTF with appointments made through our normal YPG clinic number.
+However, due to ongoing lack of computer and telephone connectivity, appointments at that location are suspended until further notice.
 We recommend that you have a relationship with a civilian veterinarian to maintain continuity of care for your pets.
-A list of civilian veterinarians in Yuma is available at the VTF.
+A list of civilian veterinarians in Yuma are available at the VTF.